thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 **Limitations:**

-* Slightly more complex to build and tune than vanilla RAG
+* Slightly more complex to build and tune than traditional RAG
 * Requires evaluation pipelines and agent coordination

 Use case fit: Ideal for **finance, healthcare, legal, enterprise support**, or any domain requiring explainable, accurate, and context-aware responses.

-### 💡 Bottom Line
+### Bottom Line

 Agentic RAG is the **sweet spot** between simplicity, reasoning power, and factual grounding.
 It’s currently the most **mature, reliable, and deployable** agentic pattern for production-grade knowledge applications.